Let’s start with a warning.

 The basic principle is simple: people want to avoid loss more than they want to acquire gain.
 We are more motivated by the threat of losing than we are by the prospect of winning.
 And, of course, aversion and avoid are just synonyms for fear.

-In other words, fear trumps hope.
+But more directly, fear trumps hope.
 Every day of the week, and twice on Sunday.

 The copywriting, content, and marketing implications of this insight are enormous.
 And smart marketers have been taking advantage of fear for years.